STEllAR-GROUP/tutorials/cscs2017/session1/README.md

             `future[i] = future[i-1].then(another_task);`
         * it can be confusing

-    * Session tommorow (Resource management) will look again at this question
+    * Session (Resource management) will look again at this question

 ---
 ## Active Messages